 In this study, based on possible diagnosis types we developed two unique algorithms to assess hyperkalemia at presentation to an emergency department and three unique algorithms to assess hyperkalemia at hospital admission.
 We used the ICD-10 code E87.5, which is defined as "hyperkalemia".
 There is a Canadian Modification of the ICD-10 code system which provides additional information on other comorbidities but does not alter the hyperkalemia coding.
 The two emergency department algorithms identified records with code E87.5 recorded: i) as the main problem (referred to as "main diagnosis"), or ii) in any of the 10 potential diagnostic fields (referred to as "all diagnosis").
-The three hospital admission algorithms identified records with code E87.5 recorded: i) with the diagnosis type of 'M' (most responsible; referred to as "most responsible diagnosis"), or iii) in any one of 25 potential diagnosis fields and any diagnosis type (referred to as "all diagnosis").
+The three hospital admission algorithms identified records with code E87.5 recorded: i) with the diagnosis type of 'M' (most responsible; referred to as "most responsible diagnosis"), ii) with the diagnosis type of '1' (pre-admit comorbidity; referred to as "pre-admit diagnosis"), or iii) in any one of 25 potential diagnosis fields and any diagnosis type (referred to as "all diagnosis").